ServiceNow/Fast-LLM/docs/index.md

 -   **🛠️ Professional-Grade Tools:** Enjoy mixed precision training, large batch training, and gradient accumulation.
 Fast-LLM ensures reproducibility through deterministic behavior and provides pre-built Docker images, YAML configurations, and a simple, intuitive command-line interface.

-[Download Fast-LLM](https://github.com/ServiceNow/Fast-LLM/releases) and start training your large language models in record time.
-[Join the Fast-LLM community](join-us) and collaborate with like-minded professionals to advance the state-of-the-art in AI research and development.
+[Get Fast-LLM](https://github.com/ServiceNow/Fast-LLM/releases) and start training your large language models in record time.
+[Join the Fast-LLM community](join-us.md) and collaborate with like-minded professionals to advance the state-of-the-art in AI research and development.

 ## Use Cases and Success Stories